tlchampion/module6_challenge/README.md

 # Module 6 Challenge

 This is the Module 6 Challenge for the FinTech Bootcamp.
+This challenge's topic is data visualization and uses data related to rental housing in San Francisco.